 Note: a grand aioli platter doesn’t need to be a fancy affair ~ a pared down version works perfectly for a casual summer family dinner, preferably eaten outdoors.
 Or have a couple of friends over and do a petite aioli!

-what you’ll need for a grand aioli dinner platter
+what you’ll need to make a grand aioli platter

 Think of it as the summer equivalent of a fabulous charcuterie board.
 An aioli platter consists of raw and cooked veggies, hard cooked eggs, fish, and shellfish, but there’s lots of room for delicious improv.